 A Place For The Things You Don’t Say Out Loud

-If you’re ready for authentic connection, thoughtful reflection, and therapy that moves beyond quick fixes, I invite you to discover how the process unfolds.
+If you’re ready for authentic connection, thoughtful reflection, and therapy that goes beyond quick fixes, I invite you to discover how the clinical priorities of existential therapy for aging and grief unfold.

 Clinical Priorities of My Approach